Muzamil4266/Sentinel-44-World-/README.md

 Gemini Pro
 These models were utilized during development, research, and refinement of the Sentinel-44 framework.

+Q28.
+If running the prompt in ChatGPT one time generates 30 forecasts, and running it a second time generates essentially the same forecasts (with different wording but similar meanings and only slight variations), then why run it twice at all?

+Answer:You can absolutely run it only once, and in most cases there is no need to run it a second time.
+A single run already provides forecasts for the next 1–30 days based on the available data.
+However, if you believe that separate ChatGPT sessions may produce slightly different insights or alternative interpretations, you may choose to run the prompt a second time and compare the results.
+This can serve as a form of cross-verification.
+If both outputs are largely similar, there is little benefit in running the prompt twice.
+The most important requirement is that web search remains enabled while running the prompt so that the AI can access the latest information.
+It is also important to note that running the prompt is different from running the Python program.
+The Python program only needs to be run periodically—typically every several days or once per week—to ingest and process new data.
+After the program has updated the dataset, you can run the prompt to generate the latest forecasts.
+The default workflow is simple:
+Run the Python program once per week to collect and process new data.
+Run the ChatGPT prompt once to generate the latest forecasts.
+That is usually sufficient for Sentinel-44 operations.

 🟣WHY THE NAME SENTINEL 44 WORLD :